 A field study released in February 2013 by Dr. Tony Shaw of Brock University shows that 4 1/2”-thick SIP walls rated at R17 provide energy performance superior to R22 fiberglass wood frame walls, and the same performance as wood frame walls insulated with R24 fiberglass batts.
 That’s significant news because R17 walls costs less to build than these other options.
 So how come R values don’t translate into real world energy performance?
 And how do you get any building inspector to let you build with R17 walls in a world where R22 or R24 is legislated?

 R-values don’t paint a complete picture of any insulation product because R values only evaluate conductive energy transfer through physical contact.
 R-values and the codes built around them don’t account for energy transfer via convective air movement, and this makes all the difference.
-If you’ve followed up on the energy performance of your projects, you’ve probably noticed how, for instance, foam-insulated structures perform better than other kinds, R values being equal.
+If you’ve followed up on the energy performance of different ways of building, you’ve probably noticed how, for instance, foam-insulated structures perform better than other kinds, R values being equal.
 The reason is simple.
 Any insulation that lets air move through it lets energy escape by convection, and that’s not part of R value ratings.
+The difference between batt insulation and foam insulation is quite stark when field measurements are taken.
+Check out this detailed tutorial I put together that puts numbers to the reality.